rsnikhil/Temporary_TGISA/README.md

 ----------------------------------------------------------------
 ## Background on "What is a Formal Spec?
 Why Have One?"

-A RISC-V ISA Formal Spec is a purely functional, formal, simple specification of the ISA.
+A RISC-V ISA Formal Spec is a purely functional, precise and formal, simple specification of the ISA.

 "Purely functional" means that it just describes the functional semantics of instructions, and does not try to capture implementation